 During the completion of general education requirements, students will hone their intellectual skills that include the ability to think critically and communicate effectively; the ability to understand different cultures, modes of thought, and multiple values; and the ability to investigate forces that shape scientific and technological complexities of contemporary culture.

 The BG Perspective Program

-The program features sets of general education learning outcomes, which are measurable and closely aligned with Ohio Transfer Module Guidelines.
+The program features sets of general education learning outcomes, which are measurable and closely aligned with Ohio Transfer 36 (formerly known as Ohio Transfer Module) Guidelines.
 The program contains only courses that are offered on a regular basis.
 To fulfill their general education requirements, students must take a minimum of 36 credit hours, successfully completing courses within the domains of English Composition and Oral Communication, Quantitative Literacy, Humanities and the Arts, Social and Behavioral Sciences, and Natural Sciences, which are domains required by the state; additionally, students must complete courses which fulfill BGSU's requirements for Cultural Diversity in the U.S. and for International Perspective.

 To obtain approval for any of their courses to be included in the program, departments and programs are required to submit a detailed master syllabus, sample assignments and instructional materials, and a plan for assessing the general education learning outcomes in the course.
 These materials are reviewed by all the members of the general education committee, the Director of Academic Assessment, and the Provost during the approval process.

 General education assessment data is collected each term.
 The results will be routinely shared with faculty and the larger BGSU community.

 Students who were admitted to BGSU prior to Fall 2015 will fulfill the previous BGP Program requirements, which are provided in the panel on the left labeled "Students Admitted Prior to Fall 2015."